Get 80% off your plan for your first 3 months*

 Key takeaways

-- Maintain clean, current data by updating customer interactions immediately, verifying contact information quarterly, and performing regular monthly cleanups to remove duplicates and outdated information.
+• Maintain clean, accurate data by updating customer interactions immediately, verifying contact details quarterly, and removing duplicates monthly to ensure your CRM remains a valuable business tool.

 What is CRM for small business?

-A customer relationship management (CRM) tool helps you store and manage all your customer information in one place.
-Think of it as your central hub for contact details, sales conversations and support history.
+Customer relationship management (CRM) for small business is software that stores and organises all your customer information in one place.
+It acts as a central hub for contact details, sales conversations, and support history.

-For a small business, a simple CRM helps you track leads, build stronger customer relationships and spot new sales opportunities without getting lost in spreadsheets.
+A simple CRM helps you track leads, build stronger relationships, and spot new sales opportunities without getting lost in spreadsheets.

 The customer is key to business success

-Customer retention costs six to 20 times less than acquiring new customers.
-That's why successful small businesses focus on keeping existing clients happy.
+Customer retention costs six–20 times less than acquiring new customers.
+That's why successful small businesses focus on keeping existing clients happy rather than constantly chasing new ones.

 What can CRM applications do?